spring-attic/spring-roo/readme.txt

 for Eclipse:

   mvn clean eclipse:clean eclipse:eclipse

+If this fails, please review the "OSGi Wrapping JARs" section above.

 You should now be able to import the projects into STS/Eclipse.
 Click File > Import > Existing Projects into Workspace, and select the